Core Requirements for the Major

 Students will continue to develop competencies in written and oral expression within their majors; they also will participate in a capstone experience in their major, which represents the culmination of their academic experience.

-Additional Writing: All students, as part of their major, will take a course that emphasizes writing skills within the discipline.
+Additional Writing (AW): All students, as part of their major, will take a course that emphasizes writing skills within the discipline.

-Additional Presentational Skills: Selected courses and other requirements in the major allow students to further cultivate skills in oral presentation and the use of technology to collect and share information.
+Oral Presentation Skills (OP): Selected courses and/or other requirements in the major allow students to further cultivate skills in oral presentation and the use of technology to collect and share information.

 - Synthesize and apply disciplinary knowledge and skills.